scala/docs.scala-lang/_overviews/scala3-macros/tutorial/reflection.md

  - `Tree.symbol` returns the symbol associated to a tree.
 Given that `Term <: Tree`, `Expr.asTerm.symbol` is the best way to obtain the symbol associated to an `Expr[T]`
  - `Symbol.tree` returns the `Tree` associated to the symbol.
 Be careful when using this method as the tree for a symbol might not be defined.
-When the code associated to the symbol is defined in a different moment than this access, if the `-Yretain-trees` compilation option is not used, then the `tree` of the symbol will not be available.
-Symbols originated from Java code do not have an associated `tree`.

-## Suggestion and anti-patterns

- - Avoid using `TypeTree`s (therefore `TypeTree.of`) when you could use `TypeRepr`
- - Avoid using `Symbol.tree` for the reasons mentioned [here](#symbols) and because of the performance penalty that retrieving an entire tree could cause.
- - Pattern matching is a very ergonomic approach to the API.
-Always have a look at the `unapply` defined in `*Module` objects.
- - `Symbol` and `Flags` offer handy predicates to know more about a definition
- - `Expr.summon` is a convenient wrapper around `Implicits.search`
+Read more on the [best practices page][best practices]

 ## Macro API design